datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Lists

 Before, you've played around with all kinds of data types.
 Each variable referenced to a single value, such as a float or a boolean.
 As a data scientist, you'll often want to work with more than that.
-If you for example want to measure the height of everybody in your family, and store this information in python, it would be pretty bothersome to create a new python variable for each data point you collected right?
+If you for example want to measure the height of everybody in your family, and store this information in python, it would be pretty stupid to create a new python variable for each data point you collected right?

-What you can do instead, is store all this information in a python list.
+What you can do instead, is store all this information in a python _list_.
 You can build such a list with square brackets.
 Suppose you asked your two sisters and parents for their height, in meters.
 You can build the list as follows:

 ```
 [1.73, 1.68, 1.71, 1.89]